 The council is working to transform the riverside too, with its Grey to Green project – revitalising the area with more trees, shrubs and flowers, public art and perennial meadows.

 Thanks to the University’s Landscape department, there’s also the creation of Love Square to look forward to.
 This "urban pocket park" at West Bar will feature a cafe set amongst the wildflowers, trees and rain garden.
 You’ll be able to grow your own part of the park too, using the community or individual growing modules.

 In the striking art deco building on the corner of Exchange Street you’ll find one of Yorkshire Artspaces’ three studios: Exchange Place.
 With its big windows and great views, its an inspiring home for more than 60 studio holders over six floors.
 There are painters and printmakers, illustrators and bookbinders, makers of jewellery, costumes and instruments, photographers, sculptors, ceramicists and more.
 This is a real hive of artistic activity.
 See for yourself at the annual Open Studios in November, or check the website for events and workshops.

 As you head back into town away from Castlegate, you’ll also find the wonderful Bank Street Arts: a rabbit warren of surprise-filled rooms with a bright and comfy cafe on one of the lower levels.

 Food and drink

-Speaking of cafes, you won’t go hungry in the Castlegate area, from an Italian at Cafe Roma to mouthwatering sweet treats at La Perle Patisserie on the nearby Wicker.
-You also have a couple of extra choices at nearby Victoria Quays, and of course you’re just on the edge of the city centre and a short walk from Kelham Island too.
+Options nearby include expertly brewed coffee from Foundry on Bank Street, mouthwatering sweet treats at La Perle Patisserie on the Wicker, and The Dorothy Pax bar in Victoria Quays.
+And of course you’re just on the edge of the city centre and a short walk from the real ale heaven that is Kelham Island too.